jaysalvat/vegas/README.md

 #### Looking for Vegas v1?

-The [Vegas v1 website](http://v1.vegas.jaysalvat.com) is still available but this version is not maintened anymore.
+The [Vegas v1 website](http://v1.vegas.jaysalvat.com) is still available but this version is not maintained anymore.

 Contributing
 ------------